Jacqueline M. Zalewski, Ph.D.

 The SMP was also featured as a TRAILS resource in the Teaching Sociology April 2021 issue.

-Contributor to Investigating Social Problems, 3rd edition, A. Javier Trevino editor, Sage Publications.
-(January 2021)
+Contributor to Investigating Social Problems, 3rd and 4th editions, A. Javier Trevino editor, Sage Publications.
+(2021 and 2024)

-In spring 2020, I completed a revision of chapter 10, “Work and the Economy” for the 3rd edition of Investigating Social Problems.
+In spring 2020, I revised chapter 10, “Work and the Economy” for the 3rd edition of Investigating Social Problems.
 It was published by Sage on January 2, 2021.
 The link to the textbook is below:

-I will be revising chapter 10, “Work and the Economy” for the 4th edition of Investigating Social Problems, scheduled to be published in summer 2024.
+I revised chapter 10, “Work and the Economy” for the 4th edition of Investigating Social Problems, scheduled to be published in August 2024.

 In spring 2017, in collaboration with Dr. Susan Brudvig (Professor of Business Informatics at Northern Kentucky University), I began an experimental research study on teamwork pedagogy in sociology classes.
 Over three years, we collected survey data from Introduction to Sociology classes before and after three “team development interventions” were added.
 Thus far, findings show significant improvement in students’ perceptions of: interactional fairness, their perceptions of others, their treatment of others, and their satisfaction with teams.